| Size | Price | Stock | Qty |

 [2].
 Hexarelin targets neuroinflammatory pathways to preserve cardiac morphology and function in a mouse model of myocardial ischemia-reperfusion.
 Biomed Pharmacother.
 2020 Jul:127:110165.
 [3].
 One dose of oral hexarelin protects chronic cardiac function after myocardial infarction.
 Peptides.
 2014 Jun;56:156-62. |

-Conclusion: Targeting autonomic imbalance by augmentation of parasympathetic tone has emerged as a promising therapeutic approach for management of ischemic heart disease and H. The VN is suggested to play a central role in GHS-observed effects and acts as an endogenous mechanism to regulate the immune response and inflammation.
-In the present study, Examorelin (Hexarelin) treatment was demonstrated to modulate the ANS and influence the inflammatory response induced by myocardial IR.
-Our results demonstrate that Examorelin (Hexarelin) may have an important influence on balancing the sympathetic and parasympathetic nervous system and modulating adverse inflammatory pathways in response to AMI.
-Pharmacological stimulation of the VN by Examorelin (Hexarelin) may offer a novel cardioprotective strategy against IRI by preventing myofibroblast activation and LV remodelling in AMI.[2]
+Conclusion: Modulating autonomic nervous system imbalances by enhancing parasympathetic tone has emerged as a promising therapeutic approach for ischemic heart disease and angina.
+The vagus nerve (VN) is considered to play a central role in the action of the growth hormone-releasing hormone agonist (GHS) and to act as an endogenous mechanism regulating immune responses and inflammation.
+In this study, we demonstrated that Examorelin (Hexarelin) treatment modulates the autonomic nervous system (ANS) and influences the ischemia-reperfusion (IR)-induced inflammatory response.
+Our results suggest that Examorelin (Hexarelin) may have significant implications for balancing the sympathetic and parasympathetic nervous systems and modulating adverse inflammatory pathways following acute myocardial infarction (AMI).
+Pharmacological stimulation of the VN with Examorelin (Hexarelin) may provide a novel cardioprotective strategy against ischemia-reperfusion injury (IRI) by inhibiting myofibroblast activation and left ventricular (LV) remodeling in AMI.
+[2]

 C47H58N12O6